 After frosting the cake, I popped it into the freezer for a few minutes.
 As I mentioned above, because this vanilla buttercream is butter-based, the frosting gets firm very quickly.

-After frosting, I put it in the freezer for a few minutes.
-Because it is butter based, the frosting gets firm very quickly.
-Then, I go back with a HOT spatula and smooth it all out.
-This is the "Hot knife" method.
+Once the frosting was firm, I went back over it with a HOT spatula and smooth it all out.
+This is cake decorating technique is often referred to as the "Hot knife" method.
 Freeze for a few more minutes to firm everything up for the next step!